 A British research team had observed that Jewish children in the United Kingdom were much more likely to have peanut allergy than Israeli kids, who began eating peanut-based foods earlier, usually beginning at 7 months.
 They wondered whether eating peanuts earlier helped.

 To test the idea among children at high-risk of allergy, the researchers recruited 640 infants who already suffered from severe eczema, egg allergy, or both.
 After giving the children a skin-prick test for peanut allergy, the team excluded 76 infants, just over 9 percent, from the study because they developed wheals (raised bumps) greater than 4 mm.
 But that still left some children who had wheals considered a “positive” test result in the study.
 Next, the team divided the children into two groups: one that ate peanuts and one that didn’t.

 When the children were 5, the team tested them again.
 Among the children who tested negative for peanut allergy as infants, 13.7 percent of those told not to eat peanuts now tested positive.
 Among those who had been eating peanuts, only 1.9 percent had developed a peanut allergy.

-Yes, you read that correctly: Parents whose kids had tested positive for peanut allergy fed them peanuts!
-As scary as that sounds, these kids were no more likely to have a “serious adverse event,” according to the researchers.
+Yes, you read that correctly: Parents whose kids had tested positive for peanut allergy fed them peanuts.
+As scary as that sounds, these kids were no more likely to have a serious adverse event, according to the researchers.

-So when should you give your baby her first taste of peanut butter?
 Other than honey, you can try any food on a baby after age 4 to 6 months, introducing foods one by one so you can see the reaction.
 Just make sure it’s soft, not crunchy.
 You also don’t need to follow the old rule to introduce rice cereal first, followed by orange and then green vegetables.
 That advice was based on the theory that delaying foods would delay the development of allergies.